Home - Book Preview

 “I’ll look for him next week.”

-On offense his next turn, Jeff pulled away from his defender with ease.
+On offense, Jeff quickly pulled away from his defender in his next turn.
 He sprinted away from the boy, angled towards the goal, and blasted a shot at the net.

-The goalie made the stop but the defender should have kept Jeff from shooting at all.
+The goalie made the stop, but the defender should have prevented Jeff from shooting.
 His counterpart said nothing to him as they returned to the line.

-Jeff gave one hundred percent on the field and was not timid; timid players got bench time, not playing time.
-Whatever Jeff was off the field was going to change.
+Jeff gave one hundred percent on the field and was not timid.
+Timid players got bench time, not playing time.
+Whatever Jeff had been off the field was also going to change.

-The ball appeared over his right shoulder, landing on the pitch in front of him.
+The ball appeared over his right shoulder, landing on the pitch before him.
 He advanced it down the field without breaking stride.
-He streaked by the other team’s midfielder before that player could react; he put the ball through the legs of their left fullback and cut around him.
+He streaked by the other team’s midfielder before that player could react.
+He put the ball through the legs of their left fullback and cut around him.
 The sweeper came over to defend against him.
 The boy charged at him and attempted a hard slide tackle.

-The ball was on Jeff’s foot when the sweeper slid towards him.
-Jeff popped it ahead of where the defender would be, leapt over him, and flew down the now-open field.
+The ball was on Jeff’s foot when the stopper slid towards him.
+Jeff popped it ahead of where the defender would be, leaped over him, and flew down the now-open field.
 The other team tried to catch up.
-The goalie and the boy playing stopper both closed in on him.
+The goalie and the boy playing sweeper both closed in on him.

 Perfect.

-Jeff flicked the ball across the field, causing the stopper to slip and fall when he tried to reverse direction.
-The goalie tracked the new path of the ball but it was hopeless.
+Jeff flicked the ball across the field, causing the sweeper to slip and fall when he tried to reverse direction.
+The goalie tracked the ball's new path, but it was hopeless.

 Tom Jarrett ran flat-out down the opposite side of the field, angling towards the goal.
 He judged the speed of the ball and planted his foot in the proper place.
-The ball wasn’t near him when he began his kick, but it rolled into the right spot as Tom’s leg came forward; he launched a one-timer at the net.
-The goalie leapt for the shot but it sailed past him and inside the right post.
+The ball wasn’t near him when he began his kick, but it rolled into the right spot as Tom’s leg came forward.
+He launched a one-timer at the net.
+The goalie leaped for the shot, but it sailed past him and into the right post.
 Tom and Jeff high-fived as the whistle blew.

 Hot damn!
 Coach Romanov thought as he smiled around his whistle.
 Those two are going to cut defenses apart!

-“Jeff!” she greeted him with a smile as he walked over to her desk.
+“Jeff!” she greeted him with a smile as he approached her desk.
 “Welcome!
 How was your summer?”

 “Too short as always, Mrs. E.,” he responded.